chipster/chipster-openshift/k3s/prerequisites.md

 JOB_SLOTS * 8 GB + 8 GB
 ```

 Number of CPU cores is usually less critical, because nothing breaks if CPU is moderately oversubscribed.
-We usually have about 2 physical cores per job slot.
+We usually have about 2 physical cores per 8 GB of RAM.

 ## Disk